bitkeks/sharepy/README.md

 Flask webapplication usable to send uploaded files via token link.

-## Installation
+## Running the app

+Install requirements.txt with Pip: 'pip install -r requirements.txt' (if possible, use a virtualenv).
-Set up a config.py file with a SECRET_KEY.
+Set up the config.py file with a new SECRET_KEY and set the correct paths.

 ## Uploading files